-The Trust had approved telecommunications licenses for stations on the grandstand roof with Vodaphone and Telstra.
+The Trust had approved telecommunications licenses for stations on the grandstand roof.
 The licences have been in place for more than ten years and provided important income to the Trust for funding of capital works on the Reserve.
 In 2009 the Trust was advised that government intended to directly licence communications sites on Crown Land under section 34A of the Crown Lands Act 1989.
 The policy applied to Wentworth Park Sporting Complex from 1 July 2014.
 From that date the income was subsumed by the Department.
 The Trust understands that telecommunications income from Crown Reserves will support the Public Reserve Management Fund from which application can be made to fund specific projects.
+To date funds are accrued by the Trust pending transfer to Crown Lands.